gitbito/ai-architect/README.md

 <br />

-## 6. Setting up Architect MCP in coding agents
+## 5. Setting up AI Architect MCP in coding agents

 Configure the MCP server in supported AI coding tools such as Claude Code, Cursor, Windsurf, and GitHub Copilot (VS Code).